soulgalore/tomcat-embedded-heroku-example/README.md

 1. Checkout this project
 2. Add it to Heroku ```heroku create --stack cedar```
-3. Rename your project to whatever name you want, in this exanmple we will use tomcat-tst ```heroku rename tomcat-tst```
+3. Rename your project to whatever name you want, in this example we will use tomcat-tst ```heroku rename tomcat-tst```
 4. Add the Heroku as a remote ```git remote add heroku git@heroku.com:tomcat-tst.git```
 5. Push it: ```git push heroku master```
 6. Access your application: http://tomcat-tst.herokuapp.com/

 # TODO
 * Adding servlet with right expire header
-* Add explenation of setup
+* Add explanation of setup
 * Add gzip for java pages through servlet.xml